Open Source Intelligence (OSINT)

-Every good investigator or analyst has a toolbox full of useful techniques, sources and methods that they use to ensure thoroughness and optimal accuracy of the information they collect and ultimately disseminate.
-As recently as ten years ago, these techniques were more traditional and “old-school”.
-Going to a courthouse to pull a file for review was part of normal day for an investigator.
-This was pre-internet OSINT in its rawest form; collecting publicly available information and ultimately analyzing it to see where it could lead.
+Every good investigator or analyst has a toolbox of useful techniques, sources, and methods that they use to ensure thoroughness and optimal accuracy of the information they collect and ultimately disseminate.
+These tools and techniques have gotten highly technical, but as recently as ten years ago, how we currently deploy “OSINT” was unheard of and investigators and analysts operated on a more traditional and “old-school” basis.
+“Back in the day”, going to a courthouse to pull a file for review was part of normal day for an investigator.
+This was pre-modern-internet OSINT in its rawest form; collecting publicly available information and ultimately analyzing it to see where it could lead.
 While the availability and techniques to obtain such information isn’t a secret, having the knowledge, skills and ability to locate and collect this information is what made the investigator different from the general public.
 Prior to the digitization of these public records, and long before the internet was nearly as prevalent in our lives as today, this is how OSINT worked.
 We argue that public records, although separate from what we think of today as true OSINT were the precursors to a discipline that has merely moved into the digital world.
 And while there are true public records experts, OSINT is inclusive of these records, with similar techniques and the same keen investigative mindset used in both fields.
 Today, we have access to millions of individual public records at our fingertips; that is, if we know where to look and how to use the data.

 There is no “one-stop shopping” in OSINT.
-OSINT is created as a result of a collection of tools, tricks and techniques, each with a limited use – on a case-by-case basis.
+OSINT is created as a result of a collection of tools and techniques, each with a limited use – on a case-by-case basis.
 Most tools will not apply in every situation.
-Such tools, combined with the investigative and logical mindset, creativity and the tenacity to keep trying, create an investigator’s OSINT toolbox.
+Such tools, combined with the investigative and logical mindset, creativity and the tenacity to keep trying different angles, create an investigator’s OSINT toolbox.

 OSINT also comes from and is used by a number of different professional disciplines; the most common being Penetration Testers, Investigators/Intelligence Analysts, Journalists and “Hackers” of all hat colors.
-Their targets may vary, but ultimately the techniques can be used by any number of professionals from these groups and beyond, and scalable to anything from small local investigations to international terrorism cases.
+Their targets may vary, but ultimately the techniques and tools can be used by any number of professionals from these groups and beyond, and are scalable to anything from small local investigations to international terrorism cases.
 On the most technical end, “Hackers” and Penetration Testers spend a lot of time focusing on networks, cybersecurity vulnerabilities and intrusion points, looking for weaknesses to exploit.
 Their discipline often tips the scales at the most technical end of OSINT, often requiring coding knowledge or at the very least a solid grasp of the Linux operating system and command line computing.
 This is often technically over the heads of a lot of investigators, but given some of these tools (the best of which feature GUIs), Investigators too can utilize some of the more high-tech aspects of the OSINT world.
-Our endeavor is to become a resource for the OSINT Investigator, the US based investigator, working on cases in the United States; people, places and businesses.
-We weed through the highly technical jungle of GITHUB, command line and Kali Linux to bring you those tools that can be used by your team everyday.
-While some of the more technical experts like Bellingcat focus on Terrorism and identifying the time of day a Russian tank crossed over the 45th parallel, we will focus exclusively on those things that bring value to everyday investigations, be it local, national, big or small.
+Our endeavor is to become a resource for the OSINT Investigator.
+We are speaking to you, the US based investigator, working on cases in the United States; people, places and businesses.
+We cull through the highly technical jungle of GITHUB, command line and Kali Linux to bring you those tools that can be used by you and your teams everyday.
+While some of the more technical experts like Bellingcat focus on Terrorism and identifying the time of day a Russian tank crossed over the 45th parallel and what the tank driver had for breakfast, we will focus exclusively on those things that bring value to everyday investigations, be it local, national, big or small.

 So how does your average Professional Investigator use OSINT?
-Well, let’s keep in mind that while these techniques are used around the world to help capture terrorists, solve international criminal cases, locate missing persons, identify technological weaknesses by penetration testers and exploit the same by hackers, an investigator can take aim with the same resources or a variety of local cases as well.
-Take for example the need to prove where a person was in a specific time-frame, something we do regularly.
+Well, let’s keep in mind that while these techniques are used around the world to help identify capture terrorists, solve international criminal cases, locate missing persons, identify technological weaknesses by penetration testers and exploit the same by hackers, an investigator can take aim with the same resources on a variety of local cases as well.
+Take for example the need to prove where a person was in a specific timeframe, something we do regularly.
 OSINT tools often allow investigators to gather and then verify evidence that can make or break these type of cases.
-Geo-location of images, or even just the collection of social media posts, comments and connections
+It is these everyday investigative tools that we aim to bring to you in in this platform.

 Explaining Social Media Metadata